Resources

 1. There are a lot of cookie-cutter, search-engine-optimised, low-effort articles out there.
 It’s not a universal rule, but my general experience is that better guides either have their own website or are written by individuals/groups on their own websites or on language learning communities.

 2. Many guides out there are really trying to sell you something, and will try to give you the impression (usually without outright saying it) that the best way to learn a language is with their method/product.
-Ignore it; I’m giving you that info for free right here.
+Ignore it; I’m giving you that info right here.

 3. Some resources can be very prescriptive about what exercises you do in what order.
 Don’t feel like you need to follow them to the letter.
 Pick and choose what works for you.